 That summer, Demicco began meeting with an unlikely team of pro-gun organizations, suicide prevention advocates, and public health professionals.
 Two years later, in 2011, the group launched the Gun Shop Project, an effort to educate gun stores and firing ranges about how to spot potentially suicidal customers, and avoid selling or renting them a firearm.
 Now in its fifth year, the Gun Shop Project highlights the gun industry’s potential to play a role in suicide prevention.
 Dozens of New Hampshire gun dealers have signed on to the initiative.
 In other states, however, the push has been less successful, with some dealers leery of presenting themselves as mental health professionals, and others viewing the effort as a clandestine gun control initiative.

 High-profile shootings in San Bernardino, California, and elsewhere grabbed national headlines in 2015, but mass killings account for a small portion of annual gun deaths in America.
 Suicides far outnumber any other type of death by firearms — for example, there were more than twice as many gun suicides as gun homicides in 2013, the most recent year for which Centers for Disease Control and Prevention data is available.
-Among the more than 40,000 people who commit suicide each year, about half do so with a gun.
+Among the more than 40,000 people who take their own lives each year, about half do so with a gun.

 “Guns are the most lethal method out there,” says Tom Gangel, the regional director of a Colorado community mental health center.
 He helped launch a pilot of the Gun Shop Project in his state in 2014.
 Gangel says while some people attempt suicide after long deliberation, research shows that many attempt it during a short-term crisis.
 One study showed that a quarter of suicide survivors made the decision in less than five minutes.
 “If you can get another sunrise on these folks that might’ve killed themselves today,” Gangel says, “tomorrow they’re probably not going to feel the same.”